yalelibrary/linked-art-mapping/specs/md/tasks/notes-and-statements/citation.md

 ## Processing steps and output

 1. Check for`510u`
+    -   Ignore `510u` if it does not contain a URI containing the string `wikidata.org` and skip to step 3, below.
     -   If`510u`is present with a Wikidata URI \(e.g.,[http://www.wikidata.org/entity/Q107432855](http://www.wikidata.org/entity/Q107432855)\), generate a top-level citation entity with an`equivalent`reference to the Wikidata URI \(see[Citation entities](../citation_entities.md)\).
     -   Else,[output an inline citation object](#step_m53_cph_krb)in the`referred_to_by`array.
 2. When`510u`is present with a Wikidata URI, output a reference to the top-level citation entity.